RPG Reference Home . What's New . Contact Us

 "The Most Beautiful Counters Ever!

 The centerpieces of this Blue Max World War I aerial combat game are the exquisite color counters.
-Sixty-six counters show all type-aircraft from the Western Front: the Albatros, Snipe Camel.
-Spad.
-Nieuport.
-Bristol, and Tri-plane.
+Sixty-six counters show all types of aircraft from the Western Front: the Albatros, Snipe Camel, Spad, Nieuport, Bristol, and Tri-plane.
 The color schemes reflect actual airplanes that flew in the skies over France in 1917 and 1918.

 Buy at Amazon